champsproject/ldds/paper/paper.md

 * Computation of LDs for a system of two stochastic differential equations with additive noise.
 * Computation of LDs on two-dimensional phase space planes for Hamiltonian systems with 2 or more degrees of freedom (DoF).
 * Application of LDs to Hamiltonian systems with 2 DoF where the potential energy surface is known on a discrete spatial grid.
-* Computation of LDs from a Spatio-temporal discretization of a two-dimensional time-dependent vector field.
+* Computation of LDs from a spatio-temporal discretization of a two-dimensional time-dependent vector field.
 * Visual extraction of the invariant stable and unstable manifolds from the LD scalar field values.
 * Addition to time-dependent external forcings for two-dimensional continuous dynamical systems.
 * Different definitions for the Lagrangian descriptor function found in the literature.